 Food literacy is learning about and engaging with the many roles of food for ourselves, others, and our world.
-We build food literacy when we explore and develop our understanding and skills around:
+Four pathways enable us to explore and develop our understanding and skills within food literacy.

-- · how our food grows, is produced, and is made available, - how to plan, obtain, store, prepare, and eat food, - how the foods we eat reflect our experience, needs, and resources, and - our relationship between food, culture, and identity.
+- Food systems: How food grows, how it is produced, and how it is made available. - Food skills: How to identify, plan, obtain, store, prepare, and eat food. - Food context: How the foods we eat reflect our needs and resources. - Food story: The relationship between food, culture, and identity.